 There is an urgent need for the over bridges for people to cross the road.
 And of course, people need to be a little more cautious while crossing.

 Some islands are only a few acres and make a perfect size for a small resort.
 They have few cottages scattered across the island.
 With a common kitchen and dining area with a caretaker to cook the exotic local food for you.
 To put your entire luggage in a boat and use it as a primary means to travel to and from the island adds to the exotic of the whole experience.
 This area is known for the heavy monsoon.
 So if you are lucky you will get to see the heavy downpour falling on the backwaters and the plantations around you.
 It is almost like music to ears.

 The beach is never too far from any of these places and since it is western coast, you can enjoy a nice sunset.
 The beaches are not too crowded and are long enough for you to go for a long walk.
-And lose yourself with the horizon in sight.
-It is so peaceful to walk on the almost lonely beach that you tend to loose concept of time and distance.
+And lose yourself on the horizon in sight.
+It is so peaceful to walk on the almost lonely beach that you tend to lose the concept of time and distance.
 We walked on the Kodi beach which had only one big restaurant.
 And miles of stretch on both sides inviting you for a long walk.
 There are no lighthouses and we could not see any big ships like the ones you see near Mangalore.